- Eligibility Requirements for ABMP Membership

 What happens when my Student membership expires?

 If you are still in school, you can renew your ABMP Student membership.
 If you are finishing school and ready to practice, you are ready to upgrade to our regular level of membership for practicing professionals .Check out ABMP Graduate Pricing information.

 ABMP Exam Coach is an online test prep program designed to help students prepare for the MBLEx licensing exam.
 Featuring unlimited quizzes, simulated MBLEx practice tests, flash cards, audio pronunciation guides, and more, it's the best test prep in massage and bodywork!
 Learn more about ABMP Exam Coach!

 In my state, I need to provide proof of insurance in order to get my license.
 Can I upgrade my membership?

 Yes.
-If you are in Alabama, Colorado, Indiana, Massachusetts, Missouri, Puerto Rico, South Dakota, or Wisconsin, then you must show proof of liability insurance in order to get a license to practice.
+If you are in Alabama, Colorado, Indiana, Massachusetts, Missouri, Oklahoma, Puerto Rico, South Dakota, or Wisconsin, then you must show proof of liability insurance in order to get a license to practice.
 You can upgrade your membership when you finish school in order to receive your license to practice.

 In my state, I am allowed to practice as long as it is not for compensation.
 Can I upgrade my membership?